nmstate/nmstate/automation/README.md

 ```

 ### Push local image to the docker hub
-The container images are automatically rebuilt for new commits to the master
+The container images are automatically rebuilt for new commits to the base
 branch or new tags.
 Therefore updates to the Docker Hub images should always
 happen with a pull request that is merged to ensure that the change is
 persistent.
 If this is not feasible, a new build could be pushed as follow to